 iii Shopping centres

 The office market basically goes hand in hand with the economy as a whole.
-In this sense, as the economy in Argentina begins to grow, there will be many opportunities in the office market (especially in prime building offices with Leadership in Energy and Environmental Design certification, which is slowly growing in our country).
-The office market is currently restructuring already existing buildings to adapt to health and sanitary requirements that prevent the spread of covid-19.
-This sanitary crisis will no doubt affect the development of new office projects but also the existing office market.
+In this sense, as the economy in Argentina begins to grow, there will be many opportunities in the office market (especially in prime office buildings with Leadership in Energy and Environmental Design certification, which is slowly growing in our country).
+The office market continues to restructure already existing buildings to adapt to health and sanitary requirements as a result of the covid-19 pandemic.
+The sanitary crisis affected not only the development of new office projects but also the existing office market.
 Although there has been a drop in office occupancy, there are already signs of recovery.
 Companies are promoting the return of their employees to workplaces and this goes along with projects to enhance the value of existing spaces.
 Companies are developing projects to adapt their offices, focusing on airy and bright refurbished offices, where employees feel comfortable to work.
 At the same time, some companies have decided to downsize or move to smaller offices.
 Others have moved in search of proximity to employees, lower costs and tax benefits, as well as to use smaller spaces.
 Undoubtedly, it is a market that will continue to change with potential to be exploited.

 v Rural land

-Although Law 26,737, enacted in December 2011, limits the ownership of rural land by foreigners, this may lease rural land without limit, and of course participate in agribusiness pools who invest in Argentina's farmlands.
-The farm business in Argentina has been historically very promising, although in the past it has been somehow burdened by the incredibly high taxes imposed by the authorities on this market (which is, again, something that is expected to change the following years).
+Although Law 26,737, enacted in December 2011, limits the ownership of rural land by foreigners, they may lease rural land without limit, and of course participate in agribusiness pools who invest in Argentina's farmlands.
+The farm business in Argentina has been historically very promising, although in the past it has been somehow burdened by the incredibly high taxes imposed by the authorities on this market (which is, again, something that is expected to change in the coming years).

 As described above, the expectations in the market are high and the opportunities many.

-From a strict legal standpoint, the application of the new Civil and Commercial Code is already bringing new scenarios to explore, which create opportunities that are not yet deeply developed, including the application of the new surface real estate right, the new guaranty obligations for developers and the new legal structure for condominium projects, all of which are beneficial resources that can be used by those seeking to develop projects involving rural lands.
+From a strict legal standpoint, the application of the Code has brought multiple scenarios to explore, which create opportunities that are not yet deeply developed.
+This includes the application of the surface real estate right, the guarantee obligations for developers and the legal structure for condominium projects, all of which are beneficial resources that can be used by those seeking to develop projects involving rural lands.

-1 Pedro Nicholson is a partner and Delfina Calabró is a lawyer at Estudio Beccar Varela.
+1 Pedro Nicholson is a partner and María Luz Hitters is a lawyer at Estudio Beccar Varela.